jsjsjsjsjsjsjson/ESP32ModPlayer/README.md

 1. Use the `byte_tool.py` in the `extratools` folder to convert MOD music files into C language arrays.
 2. Include the converted MOD music files in `main.c` for playback.
 Several songs are already included.
 3. Compile and flash the project onto the ESP32 development board.
+4. Plug the speaker into GPIO12 (or you can change the pwm_audio_config structure to make the audio output into any other PWM pin)
-4. Run the project to start playing MOD music.
+5. Run the project to start playing MOD music.

 ## Possible Future Features